Circassians: Syria

 Circassians play a major role in the history of Syria.
 In Syria, they settled mainly in the Golan Heights.
 Prior to the Six-Day War of 1967, the Adyghe people – then estimated at 30,000 in number – were the majority group in the Golan Heights region.
 The most prominent settlement in the Golan was the town of Quneitra.
-The total number of Circassians in Syria is estimated at between 50,000 and 100,000.
+Estimates of the total number of Circassians in Syria range from 50,000 and 100,000.
 In 2013, as tensions between the Baath government and the opposition forces escalated, Syrian Circassians said they were exploring returning to Circassia.
-Circassians from different parts of Syria, such as Damascus, have moved back to the Golan Heights, believed to be safer.
+Circassians from different parts of Syria, such as Damascus, have moved back to the Golan Heights, which they believed would be safer.
 Some refugees have been reportedly killed by shelling.
 Circassians have lobbied the Russian and Israeli governments to help evacuate refugees from Syria; Russia has issued some visas.

 Israel

 In Israel, the Adyghe initially settled in three places—in Kfar Kama, Rehaniya, and in the region of Hadera.
 Due to a malaria epidemic, the Adyghe eventually abandoned the settlement near Hadera.
 Though Sunni Muslim, Adyghe within Israel are seen as a loyal minority who serve in the Israeli armed forces.